Plane Passenger Falls Ill on Flight Full of Doctors

 Noroski said most of the doctors on the flight were returning from an annual meeting at the American Academy of Allergy, Asthma and Immunology in Atlanta.

 “I had a similar experience on the same airline where the patient had severe heart disease and died in-flight.
-I am glad that many physicians stepped up in this flight,” Grant told NBC News.
+I am glad that many physicians stepped up in this flight,” Grant said.
 “That’s what healthcare should be all about.”